New York City gas explosion subject of federal probe

 "We are operating under the assumption at this point that it is a natural gas leak that led to an explosion," Sumwalt said.

 The explosion at about 9:30 a.m.
-(13:30 GMT) on Wednesday shook the East Harlem neighborhood shortly after a resident complained to the Con Edison utility about a gas odor.
+(13:30 GMT) on Wednesday shook the East Harlem neighbourhood shortly after a resident complained to the Con Edison utility about a gas odour.

 Sumwalt said the scene was "in one word, devastating."